freaktechnik/twitchbots/README.md

 and then run `composer install` or `php composer.phar install`, depending on how you installed it.
 This will then download all the deps and set them up.

+It is recommended to set up a cronjob that runs `php Mini/console.php check` every so often.
+The job removes any bots whose account has since been deleted on twitch.

 ### Run tests
 After installing Composer you can run the unit tests:
 ```bash